uiocompcat/HyDGL/README.rst

 What is under the hood?
 -----------

 There are two main parts in the ``HyDGL`` package.
-The first one is the ``GraphGenerator`` class that generates graphs based to specified parameters.
+The first one is the ``GraphGenerator`` class that generates graphs based on specified parameters.
 Secondly there is the ``Graph`` class which represents a full graph in terms of nodes, edges, their respective features, graph-level features and attributes/labels.
-Furthemore, it includes functionality to produce object in a format ready to use with the ``pytorch_geometric`` package.
+Furthemore, it includes functionality to produce objects in a format ready to use with the ``networkx`` and ``pytorch_geometric`` package.
 The remaining classes are mainly miscellaneous helper classes and enums.\
 This general structure is displayed by the following UML diagram.

 .. image:: ./doc/uml.png